cfw-guide/ios.cfw.guide/_pages/en_US/faq.md

 You may save blobs at any time when an iOS version is signed, and unsigned if you're on a jailbreakable version.

+To use blobs, you need SEP and baseband to be compatible with the versions you are restoring to, unfortunately this is something you cannot control yourself.
+[Check here](https://ios.cfw.guide/sepbb-compat) to see if SEP/bb is compatible.

 ## What is "respringing" or "Restarting Springboard"?

 Respringing is essentially restarting the home screen and the iOS UI.
 Most of the time, you can install a tweak and respring to apply it, without fully rebooting.